ajyounguk/aws-sqs-sns-client/README.md

 node app.js
 ```

-point your browser at the local/remoteIP port 3000 to load the test harness, click the SNS/SQS buttons to launch the test html forms
+point your browser at the local/remoteIP port 3000 to load the HTML forms, click the SNS/SQS buttons to select the required functionality.

 For more information on AWS SNS and SQS: